Gerry Coles OAS

 Although largely self taught, I love to learn and develop my skills.
 I have attended workshops in Linocut with Alexandra Buckle (reduction technique), Laura Boswell (further painterly techniques) and Beth Jenkins (colour techniques)

-I relish the combination of artistry, technical challenge and luck that is needed to produce a print, and I’m constantly in awe of what is revealed when the paper is peeled back from the block.
+I relish the combination of artistry, technical challenge and a pinch of luck that is needed to produce a print, and I’m constantly in awe of what is revealed when the paper is peeled back from the block.

 I am member of Oxford Art Society, I took part in Artweeks at Chalgrove in 2018 and 2019 and I enjoy exhibiting at local exhibitions throughout South Oxfordshire, including Thame Art crawl.
 One of my prints “Christmas in the Covered Market” was selected to be included in the Oxford Art Book published in 2018